-To make Buck appear frozen in his space shuttle he was sprayed all over with an ordinary dry shampoo.
-Because of this he couldn't open his eyes or move, so while he was waiting for them to shoot the scene he supposedly fell asleep.
+To make Buck appear frozen in his space shuttle, he was sprayed all over with an ordinary dry shampoo.
+Because of this, he could not open his eyes or move, so while he was waiting for them to shoot the scene, he supposedly fell asleep.

-The Buck Rogers theme features lyrics that were not used for the TV series.
-It has been noted that these lyrics seem to parallel plot developments in the later Buck Rogers-inspired series Farscape (1999).
+The Buck Rogers theme features lyrics that were not used for the television series.
+This has been noted that these lyrics seem to parallel plot developments in the later Buck Rogers-inspired series Farscape (1999).

-Kane's back story was that he was a former student of Doctor Huer's who defected to the Draconians and to act as consort/advisor for Princess Ardala, the chief antagonist of the series.
-In the original 1930s movie serial of Buck Rogers (1939), "Killer Kane" (as he was known) is actually a powerful gangster from Earth and is the chief antagonist of the story.
+Kane's backstory was that he was a former student of Doctor Huer's who defected to the Draconians (suspiciously akin to Anakin Skywalker's being a student of Obi Wan Kenobi then transitioning into Darth Vader in Star Wars: Episode III - Revenge of the Sith (2005)) and to act as consort/advisor for Princess Ardala, the chief antagonist of the series.
+In the original movie serial Buck Rogers (1939), "Killer Kane" (as he was known) is actually a powerful gangster from Earth and is the chief antagonist of the story.
 Princess Ardala was not featured in the 1939 movie serial.

 In the original ending for this film, Buck and Wilma celebrate the victory over Ardala and Kane by dancing to the tune of "Chicago, Chicago, that toddling town".
 This last scene was entirely cut and the film now ends with Buck and Wilma returning to Earth by starfighter.